Marvelous Crown: 1995, 1996 & 1997: later career

 Marvelous Crown remained in training but made few appearances and never threatened to repeat his form of 1994.
-As a five-year-old his best effort in three races came when he finished fourth behind Kanetsu Cross in the Naruo Kinen.
+As a five-year-old his best effort in three races was finishing fourth behind Kanetsu Cross in the Naruo Kinen.
 He returned after an absence of a year to run sixth on dirt at Urawa in December 1996 and was pulled-up with an injury on his final start at Funabashi on 27 January 1997.

 Marvelous Crown did not race again and lived in retirement in Hokkaido before dying on 2 June 2007 at the age of seventeen.